Skip to main content

 The Character Sheet I Still Use

 I’ve stopped tracking everything manually because I built a reusable Character Sheet template and a daily log that treats health habits like skill trees.
 Each micro-quest completed gives me a small XP tick.
 Each week of consistent sleep levels up my “Restoration” stat.
-It sounds silly, but gamifying my own damn body was the only thing that worked after years of failed attempts.
+It sounds silly, but gamifying my own body was the only thing that worked after years of failed attempts.

 That character sheet, plus the micro-quest framework and the mini-ebook that walks you through the full mental respec, is exactly what I packaged into the Level Up IRL: The Gamer’s Self-Improvement Starter Kit.
 It’s the system I wish I’d had when I was stuck in pain and brain fog, convinced that “healthy gamer” was an oxymoron.
 There’s a habit tracker, a fillable daily quest log, and the XP-based system that turned my health from a guilt trip into a progression mechanic.
 If you’re tired of failing the same “get healthy” quest over and over, this is the walkthrough.